AlexmagToast/LinuxCNC_ArduinoConnector/README.md

 In the Settings a cheap 4x4 Keyboard is used such as https://theartoftinkering.com/recommends/matrix-keyboard/ (referral link)

+WaWatch the Video explanation on Youtube: ch the Video explanation on Youtube:
 [![IMAGE ALT TEXT](https://img.youtube.com/vi/oOhzm7pbvXo/0.jpg)](https://www.youtube.com/watch?v=oOhzm7pbvXo "connect Matrix Keyboards to LinuxCNC using ArduinoC")